The percentage of U.S. students who are Multilingual Learners (MLs).

 What is a green card?

-Why might a student not turn in homework even if they understand the assignment?
+This might be a reason why a student does not turn in homework, even if they understand the assignment.

 What is home responsibilities, lack of resources, or unfamiliarity with expectations?